- Advocacy Resource

 3. Be patient, persistent, and polite:

 Once you have submitted your request, you will often hear back from your member’s office in one to seven days.
 If you haven’t heard back after one week, you may reach out again by phone or email.
 Keep your follow-up message brief: state that you sent a request and that you look forward to hearing back from them!
 Your persistence is a key part of this process.
 It usually takes seven to fifteen contacts with the office before the meeting is officially confirmed.
 Sometimes, the office will ask you to wait until a future date to request a visit.
 Abide by this request.
 Congressional schedules have tons of moving pieces, so your patience is incredibly important.

 4. Confirm whether the visit is with the member or their staff:

 Once you hear back from the scheduler, they will offer you a meeting with the member of congress or their staffer.
 If they offer you an opportunity to meet with a staffer, take it!
 In-district staffers are some of the most important people in congressional offices.
 They are responsible for communicating constituent concerns to the member of congress, so it is important that you form a strong relationship with them.
 Your meeting will take place on a weekday.

 If you will be discussing a complicated issue, or have already talked to district staff about this issue, you might consider having a staffer in the DC office join the meeting over the phone so that all your questions may be answered.

 Even after you schedule your meeting, it is important to stay in touch with the office.
 The week before your visit, send a confirmation email, and include a finalized list of all the people who will be joining the meeting.

 Setting up an in-district lobby visit can be quite complicated--your patience and persistence are essential throughout this process.
-Should you have any questions, please reach out to Julia Neumann, at firstname.lastname@example.org.
+Should you have any questions, please reach out to Justin Hurdle, at firstname.lastname@example.org.
 We wish you the best of luck as you prepare to meet in person with your member of congress!